LibrePDF/OpenPDF/README.md

 * [Openpdf-core-modern](openpdf-core-modern) - Maven artifactId: openpdf-core-modern.
 This is the modern OpenPDF core package, which uses the new Java package name `org.openpdf`.
 This is the recommended package to use in new code.

+We will soon begin on the OpenPDF 3.0 version which uses only the org.openpdf package name.

 ### UTF-8 Fonts

 As of 1.3.21 the UTF-8 Liberation fonts moved to its own module, to reduce the size of the OpenPDF